MateuSai/MateuSai.github.io/godot/_posts/2022-08-21-let's-make-a-multiplayer-game-#7:-movement-synchronization.md

     emit_signal("flip_h_changed", sprite.flip_h)
 {% endhighlight %}

-As for the `animation_changed` signal, the `AnimatedPlayer` has a signal that will be emitted when the animation changes.
+As for the `animation_changed` signal, the `AnimationPlayer` has a signal that will be emitted when the animation changes.
 Connect the `animation_started` signal to the script.
 Inside the function connected to the `animation_started` signal, emit our `animation_changed` signal.
 Pass the name of the new animation as argument.

 > Don’t confuse the `animation_started` signal with the `animation_changed` signal.
 The last one is emitted when a queued animation plays, we don’t queue animations, so this signal will never be emitted.